 - Write down everything you have learned (like new words, phrases, etc ) in a separate place and review it periodically.

-- You can prepare flashcards and carry them with you while you are traveling and make sure you go through them whenever you get time.
+- You can prepare flashcards and carry them with you while you are travelling and make sure you go through them whenever you get time.

-- Make sure you use the vocabulary and grammar rules that you use in your writings; be it an assignment or a mere WhatsApp message.
+- Make sure you use the vocabulary and grammar rules that you use in your writing; be it an assignment or a mere WhatsApp message.

-While improving your English for competitive exams calls for going into the basics of grammar and honing the verbal ability skills, its also important to excel the ability to identify the errors quickly and reaching the correct answer effectively.
+While improving your English for competitive exams calls for going into the basics of grammar and honing verbal ability skills, it’s also important to excel in the ability to identify errors quickly and reach the correct answer effectively.

 - Read the sentence completely and understand the meaning and structure of the sentence.